SchlossLab/severe-CDI/paper/paper.md

 # Introduction

-prevalence of cdi. prevalence of severe cdi outcomes.
+prevalence of cdi. prevalence of severe cdi outcomes. antibiotics typical risk factor for cdi, but nonantibiotic medications can increase susceptibilty too (Tomkovich et al. 2021) and non-nosomial CDI on the rise

 Numerous studies indicate that the gut microbiome may play a role in *C. diff* colonization, infection, and clearance.
 Contribution of the gut